chrisburnell/chrisburnell.com/src/posts/articles/2024-03-24-memoizing-asset-bundles.md

 </c-details>

-And with that small addition, the initial build time of my website was zapped down to just 30 seconds.
+And with that relatively small addition, the initial build time of my website was zapped down from 2–3 minutes to just 30 seconds!
 Monumental savings, if you ask me!

+I’m still searching for more places to apply memoization to see if I can reduce the amount of computation required by my build and squeeze my build times even further.
+Please get in touch if you have any ideas or insights!

+If you want to explore adding memoization to your asset bundling, you can check out my [JavaScript build process](https://github.com/chrisburnell/chrisburnell.com/blob/e435e0c9bda73557ec0ec4e00b67d3a6c9c81e73/src/eleventy/plugins/javascript.js) and [SCSS build process](https://github.com/chrisburnell/chrisburnell.com/blob/e435e0c9bda73557ec0ec4e00b67d3a6c9c81e73/src/eleventy/plugins/scss.js) in my [git repository on GitHub](https://github.com/chrisburnell/chrisburnell.com).